Vladimir Ignatyuk (icebreaker): Vladimir Ignatyuk (2003–present)

 In 2017, Vladimir Ignatyuk made three voyages to Franz Josef Land to transport construction material, equipment and spare parts, and food to the Arctic archipelago.
+Afterwards, the icebreaker was laid up in Murmansk and the Russian Maritime Register of Shipping withdrew her classification due to overdue surveys in October 2018.
+The ship's owner was declared bankrupt in October 2020.

-In recent years, Vladimir Ignatyuk has left its moorings in Murmansk only rarely.
-As of May 2019, the Russian Maritime Register of Shipping has withdrawn its classification due to overdue survey.
+In August 2025, the defunct Murmansk Shipping Company's assets, including Vladimir Ignatyuk, were auctioned off to another Russian company, LLC "Grand Flot".